md(4) — Linux manual page

 CONTAINERS

-Many metadata formats use a single block of metadata to describe
+Many metadata formats use a single block of metadata to describe a

-the full set of devices as a whole.
+set of devices as a whole.
 This set is known to md as a

 container.
 A container is an md array with externally managed